What is alcohol?

 Why do I need to know how many units I drink?

-Well apart from alcohol being one of the causes for cancer, strokes, liver disease, hypertension, coronary heart disease, reduced bone density, stomach ulcers, dementia and mental health problems, it also has some major effects on weight gain.
-So whilst understanding that weight loss occurs when you are in a caloric deficit (eating less calories than your body requires), alcohol could take you over your calories as it is high in calories.
+Well apart from alcohol being one of the causes for cancer, strokes, liver disease, hypertension, coronary heart disease, reduced bone density, stomach ulcers, dementia and mental health problems, it also cause weight gain.
+Weight gain can lead to more illnesses and places more stress on your body’s defence systems.

 How can alcohol cause weight gain?